Your Unseen Advantage: How Rebates Factor into Pricing Strategies

 Companies have many tools available to them when it comes to pricing, from discounts to direct price reductions.
 These are two go-to strategies for driving sales and attracting customers.
 But there’s another tool that many companies overlook: rebates.
 Rebates offer a subtler, but still powerful, means of influencing buyer behavior and enhancing profitability.

-In this blog, we'll dive into the unseen advantages of incorporating rebates into your pricing strategies, exploring how they can not only preserve your brand's value but also foster customer loyalty, optimize sales, and ultimately, contribute to a healthier bottom line.
+In this blog, we'll dive into the unseen advantages of incorporating rebates into your pricing strategies by Kevin Mitchell.
+President, PPS.
+Exploring how they can not only preserve your brand's value but also foster customer loyalty, optimize sales, and ultimately, contribute to a healthier bottom line.

 Discounts vs. Rebates